Saswata28/QR-Code-of-a-Given-Link/README.md

 # QR-Code-of-a-Given-Link
-Hey there, You can create a QR code of any link with this program. hey there, You can use this simple Python code to convert a given link to a QR code image(png file).
+hey there, You can use this simple Python code to convert a given link to a QR code image(png file).
 To use this simply open your terminal and type the following: